-States may use a variety of target setting approaches1 and must clearly and completely explain their rationale and methods.
-The following information provides an overview of methods states may want to consider.
-For more details on each of the methods, see Additional Guidance on Target Setting Approaches.
+States may use a variety of target setting approaches1 and should clearly and completely explain their rationale and methods.
+The following information provides an overview and examples of methods states may want to consider.

 Percent or Percentage Point Improvement

-- Average year-over-year growth/change.
+Average year-over-year growth/change.
 Using historical data, calculate the average growth/change from year to year.
-This change can be calculated as a percent improvement or a percentage point improvement.
+This change can be calculated as a percent change/improvement or a percentage point improvement.
 For example, if the average growth is 0.8 percentage points, add that amount to the current data for each year.

-- Moving (rolling) average.
+Moving (rolling) average.
 If the historical data are not stable, a moving average can be calculated and added to each of the future years.
 The moving average may be based on a period of two, three, or four years, depending on the number of years of historical data available.
 Rolling averages need to total numerators and denominators separately first and then calculate percentages

-- New baseline (or no historical data).
-If historical data are not available or if a new baseline has been established (e.g., due to changes in data collection methods), start with the new baseline (or most recent year of actual data) and increase that by a certain percentage or number of percentages points each year.
+New baseline (or no historical data).
+If historical data are not available or if a new baseline has been established, e.g., due to changes in data collection methods, start with the new baseline (or most recent year of actual data) and increase that by a certain percentage or number of percentage points each year.
 For a percent improvement, the baseline is multiplied by a specific percentage, and the resulting value is added to or subtracted from the baseline.
 For a percentage point improvement, the baseline, itself a percentage, is improved by adding or subtracting a specific value, also known as a percentage point.

 Start with the End Goal

 Decide on the target for the last year of the SPP/APR cycle.
-One approach to setting that end goal is by determining a meaningful/statistically different value from baseline or current data.
+One approach to setting the end goal is to determine a meaningful/statistically different value from baseline or current data.
 The Child Outcomes Year-to-Year Meaningful Differences Calculator for States can be used for the C3/B7 indicators on child outcomes.Read More +

 Trend Analysis and Forecasting

-Tools like Excel can be used to add a trendline to a chart and extend the trendline to future years (forecast).
-There are different options for doing trend analysis and forecasts in Excel, depending on the type of data you have.
+Tools, like Excel, can be used to add a trendline to a chart and extend the trendline to future years (forecast).
+Excel provides different options for trend analysis and forecasts, depending on the type of data you have.

 States may want to consider and use more than one method and bring the results of those methods to stakeholders for review and discussion.
-An effective way to engage stakeholders in the target-setting process is to present multiple options for targets, explain the rationale for each, and solicit feedback.
-Presenting these options visually, e.g., all on one graph, allows stakeholders to see the impact of each approach.
+An effective way to engage stakeholders in the target-setting process is to present these multiple options for targets, explain the rationale for each, and solicit feedback.
+Presenting these options visually, e.g., all on one graph, allows stakeholders to see the impact of each.
 An example is presented in Figure 8 in the Examples of Data Visualization section.

 1Hubbard, K., Makram, T., Klein, R., & Huang, D. 2020.
 Target-Setting Methods in Healthy People 2030.
 Healthy People Statistical Notes.